 6. Your Engagement Ring Holds Bad Memories, Not Good Ones

-If you’ve been through a painful divorce, the death of a loved one, or an engagement that didn’t work out, it’s completely understandable not to want your ring anymore.
-Going through any of those things is difficult enough without having physical reminders in the house to bring up bad memories.
+If you’ve been through a painful divorce or an engagement that didn’t work out, it’s completely understandable not to want your ring anymore.
+Going through separation is difficult enough without having physical reminders in the house to bring up bad memories.
 Because an engagement ring is a symbol of love and commitment, it can be a sad memento when a relationship doesn’t work out.
 If your ring brings you negative emotions, you should let it go and focus on more positive areas of your life.

 7. You Worry About Losing Your Engagement Ring

 If you’re worried about losing it because the ring itself is important to you, this is probably a good reason not to sell it.
 However, if you’re worried because you keep misplacing it, you never wear it, and you don’t want to lose something that expensive, that’s a sign that you are ready to sell it.
 Keep in mind that selling can allow you to swap it with something that doesn’t stress you out to wear, too.

 Unfortunately, engagement rings do get lost, especially during big life events, like moving to a new home.
 If you know you want to sell your ring one day, but you’re afraid you’ll lose it before then, don’t wait!
 If you do decide to sell your diamond engagement ring, make sure you remove it from your insurance policy.

-8. You Feel Ready to Sell Your Engagement Ring
+8. You Feel Ready To Sell Your Engagement Ring

-If you’re on the fence or you’re not sure how to know when you’re ready to sell your ring, these signs will help you.
-Ultimately though, it comes down to you.
-You’ll have to listen to your instincts.
-If you’re ready, we’d love to meet with you and help you sell your engagement ring, but the last thing we want is for you to sell your ring and then regret it.
+If you’re on the fence or you’re not sure how to know when you’re ready to sell your ring, these signs should help with making the decision.
+Ultimately though, it comes down to you – you’ll have to listen to your instincts.
+Whether you have 1 or 10 reasons you want to sell, we always recommend holding on to your jewelry until you feel 100% confident that you’re ready to part with it.
+The last thing any buyer wants is for you to sell your ring and then regret it.

-Of course, meeting with us does not mean you have to sell anything.
+If you’re ready, we’d love to meet with you and help you sell your engagement ring, but meeting with us does not mean you have to sell anything.
 We’re happy to take you through our appraisal process and make you an offer, even if you decide you’re not ready.
 We’ll never pressure you to sell.
 If you’re ready to get an expert valuation of your engagement ring, please contact us to set up a private appointment.

 Read The Latest News From Samuelson's